 Connectors

 Connectors let you integrate external services into your app without managing raw API keys in code.
-You set up a connection once, bind it to your project, and call pre-built actions from your app through the Proyecta SDK.
+You set up a connection once, bind it to your project, and call pre-built actions from your app.
 Credentials are encrypted at rest and never exposed to your frontend code.

 Available connectors